project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/readme.md

 - [DIEHARD](https://en.wikipedia.org/wiki/Diehard_tests), Description of the Diehard tests
 - George Marsaglia, [XORShift Random Number Generators](https://www.jstatsoft.org/index.php/jss/article/view/v008i14/xorshift.pdf), Journal of Statistical Software 2003.
-- [Chapter 70 of the Egel-project](https://home.hccnet.nl/willem.ouwerkerk/egel-for-msp430/egel%20for%20launchpad.html#e070), shows some other random-generators and a grafical test based on DIEHARD to show the effect of low-quality generators.
+- [Chapter 70 of the Egel-project](https://home.hccnet.nl/willem.ouwerkerk/egel-for-msp430/egel%20for%20launchpad.html#e070), shows some other random-generators and a graphical test based on DIEHARD to show the effect of low-quality generators.